weblabsaus/eagle/README.md

 * radmanplays for releasing EaglerForge Build v1.2.5 (https://github.com/eaglerforge/EaglerForge-builds/releases/tag/v1.2.5)

 I will most likely not update the clients themselfs unless the clients stop working

+Also, for EaglerForge specifically, the discord to find mods for it is here: https://discord.gg/zCYCmatHf6 Thanks for radmanplays for posting this info on the eaglercraft subreddit